kiranaananda/portfolio/_posts/2020-02-03-derived-importance-analysis.md

 **How to Run**

-Here is the dataset (due to confidentiality I can not show the real brand name) that performed to obtain the importance analysis.
+<a href="https://docs.google.com/spreadsheets/d/1qKEw-h1_iaIZQ-4PTzTFkp3-qVxk0uGD/edit?usp=share_link&amp;ouid=106328679956588939832&amp;rtpof=true&amp;sd=true">Here</a> is the dataset (due to confidentiality I can not show the real brand name) that performed to obtain the importance analysis.
 Basically, the step is just calculating the percent of those who have matching score between brand used and imagery portrayed within respective brand.
 Another way to do it in python scripts can be done with:

 {% highlight ruby %}